-The Reason So Many People Are Comfortable With Their Futures So Unsecure
+The Reason So Many Companies Are Comfortable With The Futures Of Their Staff So Unsecure

 Pension is a prickly subject for most companies to address, however pensions need not be the proverbial elephant in the room that everyone ignores.
-We look at some reasons that companies may have for not having an occupational plan for their employees and hope to alay some of their misgivings.
+We look at some of shocking reasons many people don’t have a pension scheme and hope to alay some of their misgivings.

-- Having a pension will be expensive – Another reason is that the company will be spending too much on another pension scheme for employees, thereby increasing their operating costs.
+Another reason is that the company will be spending too much on another pension scheme for employees, thereby increasing their operating costs.
 If properly managed, by a professional and competent fund manager, your expenditure will not seem such a burden, but will actually work as a long-term investment.
-Pensions are typically invested in various instruments that are meant to give you profitable yields in the long term.
-Some of this can be used to pay out your employee’s retirement benefits and the rest can be pooled into other company projects or investments.
+Pension managers typically invest in various instruments meant to give you profitable yields in the long term.
+Some of this is used to pay out your employee’s retirement benefits and the rest is pooled into other company projects or investments.

-- It’s easier to deal with short term contracts and gratuity as opposed to providing pension – It may seem like a great cost effective measure to have contracts instead of permanent or pensionable jobs.
-But in the long run without a proper plan for either of those plans, you will be setting yourselves back more financially as you are constantly spending more in training new staff members and paying off others whose contracts have ended.
-A pension scheme provides you greater flexibility and control of your budget by helping you plan better in the long term.
+It may seem like a great cost effective measure to have shorter term contracts instead of permanent or pensionable jobs.
+Long term, without a proper plan for either option, you will be setting yourselves back more financially.
+This is when you factor the cost of training new staff members and paying off others whose contracts have ended.
+A pension scheme provides you greater flexibility and control of your budget.
+This is by helping you plan better in the long term.

 Not sure what type of scheme to select